Research Shows ACTEMRA Improves Rheumatoid Arthritis

 New data shows ACTEMRA inhibits progression of joint destruction and improves physical function of patients with Rheumatoid Arthritis.
 The fifth phase III study also confirms a significant rate of disease remission in patients treated with ACTEMRA.

-Roche announced today that the innovative new therapy ACTEMRA (tocilizumab) can significantly inhibit structural damage to joints in patients with rheumatoid arthritis (RA) - this is a critical measure of effectiveness of an RA treatment.
-ACTEMRA was also found to improve the patients' physical function after one year of therapy and to significantly increase the disease remission rate.
+Roche announced that the innovative new therapy ACTEMRA (tocilizumab) can significantly inhibit structural damage to joints in patients with rheumatoid arthritis (RA) - this is a critical measure of effectiveness of an RA treatment.
+ACTEMRA was also found to improve the patients' physical function after one year of therapy and significantly increase the disease remission rate.

-The results from the LITHE1 trial, being presented at the American College of Rheumatology (ACR) Annual Scientific Meeting in San Francisco, showed that:
+The results from the LITHE1 trial, presented at the American College of Rheumatology (ACR) Annual Scientific Meeting in San Francisco, showed that:

-A greater proportion of patients treated with ACTEMRA in combination with a commonly used RA drug called methotrexate (MTX) benefited from a significant inhibition of structural damage during 12 months of therapy compared to patients treated with MTX alone.
+A greater proportion of patients treated with ACTEMRA in combination with a commonly used RA drug called methotrexate (MTX) benefited from significant inhibition of structural damage during 12 months of therapy compared to patients treated with MTX alone.
 The outcome was determined by x-ray evidence of the progression of bone erosions and narrowing of joint spaces.
 This benefit is important to patients as damage to the joints caused by the disease leads to the disability and pain associated with RA.

 ACTEMRA improved the patients' ability to perform normal daily activities, as assessed by the Health Assessment Questionnaire (HAQ)2, leading to a better quality of life.

-"The LITHE study demonstrated that treatment with ACTEMRA inhibited structural joint damage, which is a major cause of disability and loss of physical function for RA patients," said Joel Kremer, M.D., investigator in the LITHE study and Director of Research at The Center for Rheumatology in Albany, New York.
-"It is critical to stop joint damage as quickly as possible to avoid joint deformity and to help patients maintain their quality of life."
+"The LITHE study demonstrated that treatment with ACTEMRA inhibited structural joint damage, which is a major cause of disability and loss of physical function for RA patients," said Joel Kremer, M.D., an investigator in the LITHE study and Director of Research at The Center for Rheumatology in Albany, New York.
+"It is critical to stop joint damage as quickly as possible to avoid joint deformity and help patients maintain their quality of life."

 *defined by the recognized measure DAS28<2.6